Interstate 5

 The gore point signage for Exit 357 shows the exit number.
 Photo taken 11/22/07.

-The Manning Avenue overpass is painted green.
+Like many bridges along Interstate 5 through the Central Valley, the Manning Avenue steel girder overpass is painted green.
 Photo taken 11/22/07.

-This mileage sign provides the distance to the next three exits along Interstate 5/Westside Highway north: Exit 368, Panoche Road; Exit 372, Russell Avenue; and Exit 379, Shields Avenue and Little Panoche Road.
+This mileage sign provides the distance to the next three exits along Interstate 5 (Westside Highway) north: Exit 368, Panoche Road; Exit 372, Russell Avenue; and Exit 379, Shields Avenue and Little Panoche Road.
 The Diablo Range, including Ortigalita Peak at an elevation of 3,305 feet, loom in the distance.
-Photo taken 11/22/07.
+Photos taken 11/25/10 and 11/22/07.

 All motorist services (food, gas, and lodging) are available at Exit 368.
-This blue services guide sign is the only set of signs (as of Fall 2007) to include the exit number for Panoche Road.
+In 2007, this blue services guide sign was the only sign toinclude the exit number for Panoche Road.
+When the other approach signs were changed in 2008-2009, this sign became one of several to contain the exit number.
 Photo taken 11/22/07.

 This mileage sign provides the distance to the California 152 interchange (34 miles), San Francisco (148 miles), and Sacramento (147 miles).
 Photo taken 11/22/07.

 The next exit along northbound Interstate 5 is Exit 372, Russell Avenue.
-Russell Avenue leads north to meet Junction Fresno County Route J-1 and Dos Palos (Junction California 33).
+Russell Avenue leads north to meet Fresno County J-1 and Dos Palos (California 33).
 Photo taken 11/22/07.

 Use Exit 372, Russell Avenue north to Dos Palos.
 Photo taken 11/22/07.